John Carpenter (game show contestant)

 John Carpenter (born December 24, 1967) is an American game show contestant and Internal Revenue Service agent.
-He is the fifteenth highest-earning American game show contestant of all time.
+He is the seventeenth highest-earning American game show contestant of all time.
 Carpenter is best known for becoming the first top-prize winner on the American version of Who Wants to Be a Millionaire, and the first ever top-prize winner in the entire Who Wants to Be a Millionaire? franchise.
 He held the record for the largest single win in United States game show history, until it was broken in 2000 by Rahim Oberholtzer who won $1.12 million on another U.S. quiz show, Twenty One.

 On the November 19, 1999, episode of Millionaire, Carpenter proceeded to advance to the million-dollar question without using any lifelines.
 He then used his Phone-a-Friend to call his father, not for help, but rather to tell him he was going to win the game.
 Carpenter answered the question correctly and became the show's first millionaire.
 His win gave him national recognition and led to multiple talk show appearances, as well as subsequent appearances on Millionaire.